fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Automation/v1.0.12/Publish-AzureRMAutomationRunbook.md

 ```

 ## DESCRIPTION
-The **Publish-AzureRmAutomationRunbook** cmdlet publishes a runbook for use in the production environment of azure_2 Automation.
+The **Publish-AzureRmAutomationRunbook** cmdlet publishes a runbook for use in the production environment of Azure Automation.

 ## EXAMPLES